Formula One tyres: Tyre summary

-There are eight tyre compounds available for the season.
+There are seven tyre compounds available for the season.
 Two are treaded wet-weather tyres supplied at every Grand Prix: the intermediate (indicated by a green sidewall) for damp tracks with light standing water, and the full wet (indicated by a blue sidewall) for heavy standing water.
-The other six are dry-weather slicks, designated C1 to C6.
-C1 is the hardest, offering the least grip but the greatest durability, while C6—an ultra-soft compound introduced for the 2025 season—is the softest, giving maximum grip at the expense of longevity.
-These six slicks create a continuous progression of grip versus wear.
+The other five are dry-weather slicks, designated C1 to C5.
+C1 is the hardest, offering the least grip but the greatest durability, while C5 is the softest, giving maximum grip at the expense of longevity.
+These five slicks create a continuous progression of grip versus wear.
 Pirelli announced a change to the available tyre compounds for 2023, with a compound to be inserted between the old C1 and C2 compounds.
 This change was supposed to provide teams with more flexible strategy options after criticism towards the original C1 compound for a large drop in grip compared to the other tyres.
 This addition led to the compound range being extended to C0-C5, but the C0 was never used in a race during the 2023 season.
 For the 2024 season, Pirelli dropped the C0 altogether, and the range became C1-C5.
 The following 2025 season, the C6 was introduced, so the range became C1-C6.

+For 2026, Pirelli removed the C6 tyres, reverting back to the C1-C5 scale used from 2019-2022 and 2024.

 Pirelli nominates three of the compounds to be run at each race.
 Of these three, the hardest compound is named the hard tyre for the weekend and is denoted by a white sidewall, while the softest compound is named the soft and is denoted by a red sidewall, with the third of the nominated tyres named the medium tyre which is denoted by a yellow side wall.
 Drivers have to use at least two of the dry weather compound tyres during a race, unless the race is affected by wet weather.

 With the intention of making tyre usage more sustainable in the future, Formula One tried a reduction in allocated tyre sets from 13 to 11 at two races in 2023.
 At these races the use of tyres in qualifying was mandated as hard in Q1, medium in Q2 and soft in Q3, assuming that the weather was dry.
 Teams are usually free to choose which tyre compound they run during qualifying.